-The Board of Directors of Aastrom has selected PricewaterhouseCoopers LLP as independent public accountants to audit the consolidated financial statements of Aastrom for the fiscal year ending June 30, 2002.
+The Board of Directors of Aastrom has selected PricewaterhouseCoopers LLP as independent public accountants to audit the consolidated financial statements of Aastrom for the fiscal year ending June 30, 2004.
 PricewaterhouseCoopers LLP has acted in such capacity since its appointment in fiscal year 1997.
-A representative of PricewaterhouseCoopers LLP is not expected to be present at the annual meeting.
+A representative of PricewaterhouseCoopers LLP is expected to be present at the annual meeting, with the opportunity to make a statement if the representative desires to do so, and is expected to be available to respond to appropriate questions.

-The following table sets forth the aggregate fees billed to Aastrom for the fiscal year ended June 30, 2001 by PricewaterhouseCoopers LLP.
+The following table sets forth the aggregate fees billed to Aastrom for the fiscal year ended June 30, 2003 and 2002 by PricewaterhouseCoopers LLP.